genepattern/tfsites.GenerateMotifDatabase/docs/v1/index.md

 ## Methodology

 The raw PFM dataset for a transcription factor is downloaded from [JASPAR](https://jaspar.elixir.no/) and converted to a Position Weight Matrix (PWM).
-The first step in this conversion is optionally adding pseucdocounts to each value in the matrix.
-Then, the sum of all values in the matrix is taken and divided by the number of columns to obtain the average sum of a column in the matrix.
-Each value in the matrix is divided by the average sum of a column in the matrix.
+The first step in this conversion is optionally adding pseudocounts to each value in the matrix.
+If the user does not provide any pseudocounts, then it is automatically calculated.
+To calculate the pseudocounts for each nucleotide, the sum of all values in the matrix is taken and divided by the number of columns to obtain the average sum of a column in the matrix.
+Then, this value is used in the following calculation default: (square root of the average sum of a column) * (background frequency of the nucleotide).
+The resulting pseudocount values can be added to each value in the matrix.
+If pseudocount values are provided by the user, those values will instead be added to each value in the matrix.
+Next, each value in the matrix is divided by the value of the average sum of a column in the matrix (previously calculated above for the pseudocounts).
 Finally, the following calculation is performed for each value in the matrix: log2(value / background frequency of the nucleotide), and this gives us the PWM.

 Next, every possible k-mer is obtained, where k is the length of the binding site definition.
 The score for every k-mer can be calculated using the PWM.
 For each nucleotide in the k-mer, obtain the corresponding value contained in the PWM at that position and for that particular nucleotide.
 Repeat this process for all nucleotides in the k-mer and take the sum of all values to obtain the score.